GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 <img width="1680" alt="Lambda 1" src="https://user-images.githubusercontent.com/37382927/97770413-465e7200-1af0-11eb-969d-f4075c55577d.png">

   - After the function is created, Go to Permissions -> edit Role name
      - Edit the Lambda's policy JSON so it will have access to Comprehend with the following configuration:

 <img width="1680" alt="Lambda 2" src="https://user-images.githubusercontent.com/37382927/97770427-6857f480-1af0-11eb-8065-b7d0fb033353.png">

 <img width="1680" alt="Lambda 3" src="https://user-images.githubusercontent.com/37382927/97770434-760d7a00-1af0-11eb-9c6e-d496958c7164.png">

-    - Change the Lamba's timeout time from 3 seconds to 3 minutes
+   - Change the Lamba's timeout time from 3 seconds to 3 minutes.

 5. Setup AWS Kinesis Firehose using the Lambda function in step 4 as its "Data Transformation." <br>